-Skype lessons are a perfectly valid form of tuition, with many of the advantages of real-life tuition Assuming you can follow instructions without a teacher physically moving your hands, the biggest drawback is the time-delay in online chat, which makes it impossible for student and teacher to play together.
+Skype lessons are a perfectly valid form of tuition, with many of the advantages of real-life tuition.
+Assuming you can follow instructions without a teacher physically moving your hands, the biggest drawback is the time-delay in online chat, which makes it impossible for student and teacher to play together.

-Unlike pop and rock music, a song isn’t just a song: many have several names, and some tunes have no name at all (you’ll sometimes see these listed as ‘gan ainm’, literally ‘no name’ in Irish).
+Unlike pop and rock music, a song isn’t just a song; many have several names, and some tunes have no name at all (you’ll sometimes see these listed as ‘gan ainm’, literally ‘no name’ in Irish).
 Be sure to check a European retailer like Amazon.co.uk if you can't find an appropriate book on the USA or .com sites.

 The first thing to learn is where the notes are on your instrument – CDEFGAB and so forth.
-Sites like The Session have tune catalogues in simple notation, rather than sheet music, and have MIDI downloads so you can hear the tune and how long each note is played.
+Sites like The Session have tune catalogs in simple notation, rather than sheet music, and have MIDI downloads so you can hear the tune and how long each note is played.
 This will let you start playing before learning sheet music, although many players and teachers would strongly encourage learning to read musical notation long-term.

-A good technique for keeping track of this is committing to practising just a few minutes a day - 5 or 10 - and ticking days off on a calendar when you do.
+A good technique for keeping track of this is committing to practicing just a few minutes a day - 5 or 10 - and ticking days off on a calendar when you do.
 After a few days, you’ll have a string of successful days marked off, and you won’t want to break the chain.
-And sometimes you’ll find yourself enjoying it so much you’ll practise for longer than the allotted time.
+And sometimes you’ll find yourself enjoying it so much you’ll practice for longer than the allotted time.

 It's also important to go to as many seisiúins as you can and even just listen if you don't yet feel confident enough to participate but remember that a traditional session is the best place to make your mistakes.
 So may other people will be playing that an odd note here or there will not be noticed.